Careers360 Logo

 Some questions based on Geometric Progression

-Q: If the product of three terms of a GP is 512, and sum of their product in pair is 224, then the sum of three numbers will be
+Q: If the product of three terms of a GP is 512, and the sum of their product in pair is 224, then the sum of three numbers will be

 Sol: It is given that three terms are in G.P. and their product is 512,

-So take three numbers as a/r, a, ar
+So take three numbers as $\mathrm{a} / \mathrm{r}$, a, ar

 Now,

-Sum of the product in the pair is 224
+The sum of the product in the pair is 224

-Put the value of a,
+Put the value of $a$,

-So, the three numbers which are in GP is 4, 8, 16 or 16, 8, 4
+So, the three numbers which are in GP are $4,8,16$ or $16,8,4$

 Study it with Videos